asciiscry3r/mksscryertower.quest/content/category/Brainwave_entertainment.rst

 .. image:: images/achh.jpg
            :align: left

+Hakers - cults or religions brainwashers and soldiers - all brainwashed - rondroinds, old aum hakers, new age, etc. - terrorists - they use all devices with CDA in building and cell towers for killing enemy

+Hakers - tech subculture - anarhy but somethimes they have same ideology or morale - geeks - sometimes someone can be a fucked up - regular criminals

+Hakers - millitary brainwashed instruments - terrorists

+Hakers - piracy ( e-shpionage ) brainwashed instrument - terrorists

 And today I find same class of device on market, hope it is only fake for money...